johnkou97/johnkou97.github.io/_projects/exomoons.md

 ## Real Data and Surface Spots

-This chapter analyzes real radial velocity data from β Pictoris b collected with the CRIRES+ spectrograph.
-Observed fluctuations are hypothesized to result from atmospheric phenomena, such as surface spots.
-Simulations show that patterns of 21–33 spots could plausibly explain the observed frequencies, though further analysis is needed to confirm.
+This chapter focuses on explaining the peculiar radial velocity (RV) data observed for β Pictoris b, using CRIRES+ spectrograph data collected during two one-hour observational runs on November 11 and November 13, 2022.
+The observed variations in radial velocity are hypothesized to result from the Rossiter-McLaughlin effect caused by atmospheric spots on the planet's surface, rather than the presence of an orbiting body.

+The RV data were provided by Dr. Rico Landman and reduced using the pycrires pipeline combined with the official esorex pipeline.
+Each dataset corresponds to 17 and 20 data points for the respective runs.
+These data show rapid fluctuations over short time periods, which cannot be explained by planetary orbital mechanics alone.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">